Originally published: 24 March 2026

 - High noise reduction levels

-- Reusable and durable design
+- Reusable and durable construction

 - Easy to put on and remove